Opendigitalradio/ODR-DabMux/INSTALL.md

 Nearly as simple install procedure using repository:
 ====================================================

-The code in the repository is more recent than the latest release and could be less stable, but already have new features.
+The *master* branch in the repository always points to the latest release.
+If you are looking for a new feature or bug-fix that did not yet make its way into a release, you can clone the *next* branch from the repository.

-* Download and install fec as above
+* Download and install the dependencies as above
 * Clone the git repository
+* Switch to the *next* branch
 * Bootstrap autotools: <pre>% ./bootstrap.sh</pre>
 * Then use ./configure as above